 - Pay attention to branding and packaging.
 Candles don’t differ much from an ingredient perspective, but your product can stand apart with beautiful packaging and strong branding.

 Candy, cookies, baked goods, chocolates, and jams.
 Sugar can be spun and dissolved and baked into endless things to make and sell.
 This is a category with unique complications—legalities, labelling, and shelf-life—but also with lots of room to get creative.
-Niche markets include: holidays and occasions, custom, novelty, catering, and gift baskets.
+Niche markets include: holidays and occasions, custom, novelty, catering, pet treats, and gift baskets.
 Be sure to investigate the viability of selling your product online.
 Are fragility and refrigeration barriers to shipping?

 Get inspired: Sweet Mission Cookies on Shopify (Podcast)